vercel/next.js/docs/basic-features/data-fetching/incremental-static-regeneration.md

 $ next start
 ```

-Then, you are able to validate that static pages are successfully revalidated.
+Then, you can confirm that static pages have successfully revalidated.

 ## Error handling and revalidation